Nnamdi Kanu: Insurgency and second arrest

 In December 2020, Kanu announced that IPOB had organized the Eastern Security Network (ESN) which was supposed to defend southeastern Nigerians from bandits and armed Fulani herders.
 Kanu later gave all the governors of southeast Nigeria 14 days to ban open-grazing, threatening to deploy the ESN to enforce a ban if the authorities did not do so.

 The Nigerian government regarded the formation of a non-state-sanctioned paramilitary organization as unacceptable and moved to suppress the group.
 The situation escalated in January 2021 when the Nigerian military was repelled in an attempt to expel the ESN from Orlu, Imo.
 Before another offensive was launched, Kanu ordered the ESN to withdraw to the bush, temporarily ending the confrontation.
-The Nigerian army and air force renewed hostilities on February 18 by launching a military offensive against the ESN; the next day, IPOB declared that as of 18 February, a state of war had existed between Nigeria and Biafra.
+The Nigerian army and air force renewed hostilities on 18 February by launching a military offensive against the ESN; the next day, IPOB declared that as of 18 February, a state of war had existed between Nigeria and Biafra.
 IPOB and other Biafran separatist groups consequently began to mobilize and fight the security forces across several southern Nigerian states.
 Despite this, Kanu maintained that IPOB was interested in a non-violent solution of the conflict and that ESN was supposed to fight bandits, not the Nigerian security forces.
 Regardless, Nigerian authorities designated IPOB as terrorist organization and claimed that Kanu was inciting violence.

-On June 27, 2021, Kanu was arrested in Kenya or possibly another location by Interpol and extradited to Nigeria where he is supposed to face trial.
+On 27 June 2021, Kanu was allegedly arrested in Kenya or possibly another location by Interpol and extradited to Nigeria where he is supposed to face trial.
+However, Interpol in 2023 denied any involvement in the arrest.
 Kanu's brother claimed that he had been arrested by the Kenyan police.
 Kenyan High Commissioner Wilfred Machage refuted this claim, stating that Kenyan authorities had not been involved in the arrest and challenged anyone to present evidence proving otherwise.
-When the BBC attempted to request information from Interpol's office in Abuja, the latter did to not answer the calls.
+When the BBC attempted to request information from Interpol's office in Abuja, the latter did not answer the calls.